Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Does butterfly pea tea dehydrate you?

-No, like most herbal teas, it contributes to daily fluid intake and helps maintain hydration.
+No. Like most herbal teas, it adds to daily fluid intake rather than working against it.

 What pairs well with butterfly pea tea?

-Citrus fruits, honey, ginger, mint, coconut, and tropical fruits complement its flavor well.
-It also pairs nicely with light pastries and fruit desserts.
+Citrus, honey, ginger, mint, coconut, and tropical fruit all complement its mild flavor, and it sits nicely alongside light pastries or fruit-based desserts.